Supreme (brand): Commercial and brand collaborations

-Supreme is known for its range of "unconventional brand collaborations" from video games from videogames (Mortal Kombat) to Porcelain objects (Meissen) and jewelry (Jacob & Co.).
+Supreme is known for its range of "unconventional brand collaborations" from video games (Mortal Kombat) to Porcelain objects (Meissen) and jewelry (Jacob & Co.).

 Supreme frequently works with visual artists (among them Jeff Koons, Richard Prince, Damien Hirst, John Baldessari, Nan Goldin, and Robert Longo), and musicians (including Public Enemy, Black Sabbath, Slayer, Three 6 Mafia, Aphex Twin, and Mobb Deep among others, and brands who have had an impact on youth culture.
 Supreme has also worked with Disney, Major League Baseball, Johnson & Johnson, General Mills, and many other major American brands.

-Among its collaborative projects Supreme has produced a series of “Photo Tees” featuring photographs of iconic individuals wearing Supreme’s classic box logo T-Shirt, including: Kate Moss, Kermit the Frog, Three 6 Mafia, Lou Reed, Lady Gaga, Neil Young, Gucci Mane, Nas, Playboi Carti, Mike Tyson, Lee “Scratch” Perry, and Morrissey among others.
+Among its collaborative projects Supreme has produced a series of "Photo Tees" featuring photographs of iconic individuals wearing Supreme's classic box logo T-Shirt, including: Kate Moss, Kermit the Frog, Three 6 Mafia, Lou Reed, Lady Gaga, Neil Young, Gucci Mane, Nas, Playboi Carti, Mike Tyson, Lee "Scratch" Perry, and Morrissey among others.

 In addition Supreme has worked with many photographers to create imagery for the brand, among them, Kenneth Cappello, Deana Lawson, Shaniqwa Jarvis, Gunner Stahl, Glen Luchford, and Terry Richardson.

 In 2020, Supreme and American food brand Nabisco collaborated on a "double stuf" Oreo cookie in the brand's signature red color and with the brand's logo printed on the cookie.
 Within a week of the collaboration launch, the cookies were selling on eBay for more than $91,000, after retailing in store for just $3.
-In 2020, and again in 2022, Supreme collaborated with make-up artist Pat McGrath to create a lipstick and nail polish in the former's inconic colors.
+In 2020, and again in 2022, Supreme collaborated with make-up artist Pat McGrath to create a lipstick and nail polish in the former's iconic colors.